01 of 03

 Now you can hatch your own brine shrimp from eggs for fresh food for your saltwater fish and invertebrates for just a few pennies per day.

 Here is an inexpensive, easy to make DIY Brine Shrimp Hatchery which can be constructed in less than 20 minutes.
-It utilizes one (or more) 2-liter plastic soda bottles, an air pump, and 3/16" plastic air hose.
+It utilizes one (or more) two-liter plastic soda bottles, an air pump, and 3/16" plastic air hose.

 The true beauty of this design (other than the fact that is so cheap) is that it is so easy to use.
 The brine shrimp can be hatched out, then drained out (no more tedious siphoning) into a brine shrimp net, leaving the unhatched eggs and egg casings behind.
 The brine shrimp can then be rinsed and put into either another brine shrimp hatchery for further growth or stored for feeding to your livestock.

 Here is a schematic of what the DIY Brine Shrimp Hatchery looks like.Continue to 2 of 3 below.

 - 1 or more two-liter plastic soda bottles and caps

 - 2 "S" hooks (can be made from a wire coat hanger)